Alignment of Early Learning Standards with Other Standards

 Alignment of Early Learning Standards with federal Head Start Performance Standards

 The federal Head Start Performance Standards require the alignment of local Head Start standards with state early learning standards.
 Under the direction of the Wisconsin Head Start Collaboration Office and the Wisconsin Head Start Association, a document has been created to show this alignment.

-For more information on Wisconsin’s standards for 5K through twelfth grade, you can visit https://dpi.wi.gov/standards.
+For more information on Wisconsin’s Academic Standards for 5K through twelfth grade visit https://dpi.wi.gov/standards

-For more information on the Federal Head Start Performance Standards, you can visit http://eclkc.ohs.acf.hhs.gov/policy/presenting.
+For more information on the Federal Head Start Performance Standards visit https://eclkc.ohs.acf.hhs.gov/exploring-head-start-program-performance-standards